SeHarrys/PMS/README.md

   1 : normal

+	The structure of the users is so simple if the directory exists and is a valid domain

   2 : mirror domain

   3 : centralized all emails in user 'all' (all rcpt_to are valid to all@domain)

+## Email Alias

+   You can make symbolic links between directories to make a alias email

 ## Config